-For each You must meet the following requirement, except during periods of startup During periods of startup you must 8.
-Non-Emergency, non-black start 2SLB stationary SI RICE <100 HP a.
-Change oil and filter every 4,320 hours of operation or annually, whichever comes first; 2 b.
+For each You must meet the following requirement, except during periods of startup During periods of startup you must a.
+Change oil and filter every 4,320 hours of operation or annually, whichever comes first; b.
 Inspect spark plugs every 4,320 hours of operation or annually, whichever comes first, and replace as necessary; c.
 Inspect all hoses and belts every 4,320 hours of operation or annually, whichever comes first, and replace as necessary.
-3 9.
-Non-emergency, non-black start 2SLB stationary RICE 100≤HP≤500 Limit concentration of CO in the stationary RICE exhaust to 225 ppmvd or less at 15 percent O_2 .
-10. Non-emergency, non-black start 4SLB stationary RICE 100≤HP≤500 11.
-Non-emergency, non-black start 4SRB stationary RICE 100≤HP≤500 Limit concentration of formaldehyde in the stationary RICE exhaust to 10.3 ppmvd or less at 15 percent O_2 .
-12. Non-emergency, non-black start stationary RICE 100≤HP≤500 which combusts landfill or digester gas equivalent to 10 percent or more of the gross heat input on an annual basis
+9. Non-emergency, non-black start 2SLB stationary RICE 100≤HP≤500 10.
+Non-emergency, non-black start 4SLB stationary RICE 100≤HP≤500 11.
+Non-emergency, non-black start 4SRB stationary RICE 100≤HP≤500 Limit concentration of formaldehyde in the stationary RICE exhaust to 10.3 ppmvd or less at 15 percent $O_2$ .
+12. Non-emergency, non-black start stationary RICE 100≤HP≤500 which combusts landfill or digester gas equivalent to 10 percent or more of the gross heat input on an annual basis in the stationary RICE exhaust to 177 ppmvd or

-1 If an emergency engine is operating during an emergency and it is not possible to shut down the engine in order to perform the work practice requirements on the schedule required in Table 2c of this subpart, or if performing the work practice on the required schedule would otherwise pose an unacceptable risk under federal, state, or local law, the work practice can be delayed until the emergency is over or the unacceptable risk under federal, state, or local law has abated.
+If an emergency engine is operating during an emergency and it is not possible to shut down the engine in order to perform the work practice requirements on the schedule required in Table 2c of this subpart, or if performing the work practice on the required schedule would otherwise pose an unacceptable risk under federal, state, or local law, the work practice can be delayed until the emergency is over or the unacceptable risk under federal, state, or local law has abated.
 The work practice should be performed as soon as practicable after the emergency has ended or the unacceptable risk under federal, state, or local law has abated.
 Sources must report any failure to perform the work practice on the schedule required and the federal, state or local law under which the risk was deemed unacceptable.

-2 Sources have the option to utilize an oil analysis program as described in § 63.6625(i) or (j) in order to extend the specified oil change requirement in Table 2c of this subpart.
+Sources have the option to utilize an oil analysis program as described in § 63.6625(i) or (j) in order to extend the specified oil change requirement in Table 2c of this subpart.

-3 Sources can petition the Administrator pursuant to the requirements of 40 CFR 63.6(g) for alternative work practices.
+Sources can petition the Administrator pursuant to the requirements of 40 CFR 63.6(g) for alternative work practices.